 - One of the biggest mistake travelers make when getting clothes together for a trip is packing way too much.
 Not everyone has to be a minimalist packer, but preparing for every what-if scenario will have you with a 90 liter pack packed to the gills.

 - One thing to realize when getting clothes together is that you will be doing laundry often.
-When on a RTW trip, you move much slower and have a lot of downtime, so taking an afternoon to go to a laundromat or doing laundry in your hostel is no big deal.
+When on a RTW trip, you move much more slowly and have a lot of downtime, so taking an afternoon to go to a laundromat or doing laundry in your hostel is no big deal.
 If you are traveling in developing areas like Latin America or Southeast Asia, then sending your laundry out is the way to go.
 It’s extremely cheap to do, and all you have to do is drop it off then pick up your clean and folded clothes a day later.
 It’s really quite nice, and it doesn’t take much out of your budget.

 - Another thing to consider is that buying clothes on the road is typically cheap and easy, so it’s not necessary to plan for every contingency.
 Unless you have an unusual body type, then you shouldn’t have too much trouble finding clothes that fit you.
-I’m short and chubby, yet I had no issues finding clothes in places like SE Asia, where most locals had a totally different body type than I. In any major metropolitan area, there are countless markets and shopping centers that sell cheap clothes that are perfect for travelers.
+I’m short and chubby, yet I had no issues finding clothes in places like Southeast Asia, where most locals had a totally different body type than I do.
+In any major metropolitan area, there are countless markets and shopping centers that sell cheap clothes that are perfect for travelers.
 So if you only bring a few shirts with you and one wears out, then you just buy a new one on the road.
 Clothes make for great souvenirs upon returning, too.

 - Remember that you can ditch clothes when re-upping along the way as well.
 If something gets too worn out, then throw it away.
 If something isn’t working for you but it’s nice and you want to keep it, send it home.
-When we were in South America and New Zealand, it was fairly cold at times, but the second part of our trip saw us in SE Asia and India, so we didn’t need any of our heavy clothes anymore.
+When we were in South America and New Zealand, it was fairly cold at times, but the second part of our trip saw us in Southeast Asia and India, so we didn’t need any of our heavy clothes anymore.
 We simply sent a package home when we arrived in Bangkok.

-Now let’s get into the nitty-gritty of what to pack as far as clothes for a RTW trip.
+Now let’s get into the nitty-gritty of what to pack as far as clothes for your trip.
 Every person has different opinions, so there is no set rule for what to bring and what not to bring.
 Some people swear by travel-related clothes and only buy and bring those.
 Some find them too expensive and silly looking (hello zip-off pants!), so they bring the items they would normally wear at home.
 Many travelers refuse to bring something like blue jeans, which are big, heavy, and take a long time to dry, while others don’t care about those negative aspects and are perfectly comfortable wearing them on the road.

-- Zip-off convertible pants may not be the most stylish, but they’re extremely practical as they’re lightweight and small for packing and they double as shorts and pants.
+- >Zip-off convertible pants may not be the most stylish, but they’re extremely practical as they’re lightweight and small for packing and they double as shorts and pants.
 Great for hiking and trekking.

 - Moisture wicking t-shirts are a nice alternative to cotton, especially for hot, humid climates, layering, and hiking.